4 Cost-Friendly Interior Design Tips to Increase Home Value [Infographic]

-If your home is feeling stagnant, breathe new life into your living space by refreshing the layout with what you already have.
+If your home feels stagnant, refresh the layout with what you already have.

 After this, you can have some fun.
-Break up your stale layouts and try out some new configurations!
+Break free from stale layouts and try new configurations!

 “Creativity is inventing, experimenting, growing, taking risks, breaking rules, making mistakes, and having fun,”